zoltanszalontay/zoltanszalontay.github.io/_posts/2015-10-20-mlx-90640-infra-camera.md

 ---
 layout: post
-title:  "MLX90640 infra camera"
+title:  "MLX90640 based infra camera with LoRa WAN communication."
-description: "In this post I give you the books and courses that are helpful when you are in the process of defining the goals and plans building your startup strategy."
+description: "In this post I will show you how I developed an infra camera with LoRa communication."
 date: 2015-10-20 16:50:00 +0100
 author: Zoltán Szalontay
 categories: Test